-If you witness or suspect a wildlife violation, report it to your local conservation agent or call the toll-free number —1-800-392-1111— which is staffed 24 hours a day.
-You may remain anonymous, and you may ask to be considered for a reward if you wish.
+If you witness or suspect a wildlife violation, report it to your local conservation agent or call 1-800-392-1111 which is staffed 24 hours a day.
+You may remain anonymous, and you may ask to be considered for a reward.

-If you provide information that results in an arrest and you’ve asked to be considered for a reward, your agent will refer this request to a citizen board of the Conservation Federation of Missouri.
+If your information leads to an arrest and you’ve asked to be considered for a reward, your agent will refer this request to a citizen board of the Conservation Federation of Missouri.
 That board assigns a reward based on the severity of the violation involved.
 Rewards range from $50 to $1,000.

-When you call, you will be asked simple questions, the answers to which will be vital to the investigation.
+When you call, you will be asked simple questions.
+The answers to these questions are vital to the investigation.
 Here are a few things to remember when you witness a suspected violation.

 - Nature of suspected illegal activity

 - The suspect’s identity, if possible